Minoud/multi-track-data-reporter/README.md

 client_id = "client_id_mock_001.apps.googleusercontent.com"
 client_secret = "client_secret_mock_ABCDEF123456"
 ```
-If you wish to test a real version, you will need to create your own app on Google Cloud and set up your own API and keys.
+If you wish to test a real version, you will need to create your own Google Cloud app and set up your own API and keys.

 ## Usage